Supreme Council, Scottish Rite, Northern Jurisdiction, USA

-The Supreme Council, Scottish Rite, Northern Jurisdiction oversees the Scottish Rite of Freemasonry in fifteen states: Connecticut, Delaware, Illinois, Indiana, Maine, Massachusetts, Michigan, New Jersey, New Hampshire, New York, Ohio, Pennsylvania, Rhode Island, Wisconsin and Vermont.
+The Supreme Council, Scottish Rite, Northern Masonic Jurisdiction oversees the Scottish Rite of Freemasonry in fifteen states: Connecticut, Delaware, Illinois, Indiana, Maine, Massachusetts, Michigan, New Jersey, New Hampshire, New York, Ohio, Pennsylvania, Rhode Island, Wisconsin and Vermont.
 This territory has existed since 1827 when the NMJ gained jurisdiction "over the then 14 states situated east of the Mississippi and north of the Mason-Dixon Line.
 Wisconsin was not yet a state, but part of Michigan."

-Formed in 1813, the Northern Jurisdiction is divided into "Valleys."
+Formed in 1813, the Northern Masonic Jurisdiction is divided into "Valleys."
 Each Valley has up to four subordinate bodies, and each body confers a set of degrees.
 The four subordinate bodies are the Lodge of Perfection, which confers degrees 4 through 14, the Council of Princes of Jerusalem, which confers degrees 15 and 16, the Chapter of Rose Croix which confers degrees 17 and 18, and the consistory which confers degrees from 19 to 32.

 History

 Beginnings

 Most of the thirty-three degrees of the Scottish Rite existed in parts of previous degree systems.
 In 1767, the Ineffable Lodge of Perfection had been chartered in Albany, NY, and awarded up to the 25th degree.
 Similar bodies were formed in Philadelphia and Charleston awarding degrees up to the 25th, but all had died out by 1800.